Dipxssi/connection/README.md

-# Connection - AI-Powered Portfolio Pitch App
+# Connection - Portfolio Pitch App

-A beautiful web app that lets you share your portfolio with an AI voice agent that pitches your work to viewers, ending with your LinkedIn profile.
+A web app that lets you share your portfolio with a voice pitch that presents your work to viewers, ending with your LinkedIn profile.

-## Features

--  Enter your portfolio URL and LinkedIn profile
--  AI voice agent automatically pitches your portfolio
--  LinkedIn profile display after pitch completion

 ## Getting Started